jeserkin/d3-api-php/README.md

 # Diablo 3 PHP Api v1

 ## Usage
-All the usage can be found in texts.
+All the usage can be found in tests.